SafeguardBot Alternative: When Crypto-First Verification Stops Catching the Right Things

 The shift in the threat model

-Three things have changed about the post-gate spam problem in crypto since 2024:
+Three things have changed about the post-gate spam problem in crypto since 2024.
+None of them are caught by verification — they all happen after the user is in.

 The gap an AI moderation layer fills